VarchasvH/AppDeployment_GCP/README.md

-# Deploy a Nodeapp to GKE (Google Kubernets Engine)
+# Deploy a Nodeapp to GKE (Google Kubernetes Engine)